LuciferChase/LuciferChase.github.io/_posts/2021-04-20-day-2-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 In the booklet itself, all the SRTs were given, and after each SRT a line or two was given to write our reaction.

-I had practised a lot for this and was pretty confident for this.
+I had practiced a lot for this and was pretty confident for this.
 However there was a severe problem here.

 In all the previous tests, spacing was a restriction but it never felt like a problem.
 However in this one, we had to again write our reaction in a very tiny space.
 And I am a guy who has a big ass handwriting.
 My speed took a toll and I had to cramp my writing to write the complete reaction to the given situation.